strubell/11-767/labs/lab5-projects.md

 3: Next steps
 ----
 1. Are you making sufficient progress towards completing your final project?
+Explain why or why not.
+If not, please report how you plan to change the scope and/or focus of your project accordingly.
 2. Based on your work today / this week, and your answer to (1), what are your group's planned next steps?
 3. How will each group member contribute towards those steps?